 Security: We reserve the right to ask all visitors for robust photographic proof of identity and of their bona fides, and to refuse access where we have reasonable grounds for doing so.
 Our security guard may require bags etc. to be searched.
 We ask for your understanding and cooperation.
 Our building and its environs are monitored by recorded CCTV.

-Access for people with restricted mobility: Unfortunately, only the main part of the ground floor of the building (some classrooms) is fully disabled accessible, with level access and no steps.
+Access for people with restricted mobility: Unfortunately, only the ground floor of the building (some classrooms and offices) is fully disabled accessible, with level access and no steps.
 We have a disabled-accessible ground floor toilet for visitors.
 Our building is a Grade 2 listed building and we are limited in our ability to make adaptations.
 Access to the first and second floors, which includes classrooms, the hall, offices and meeting rooms, is via staircases only.
 We have limited meeting rooms (the largest is on the second floor) but we are usually able to make a small room available for visitors’ use, sufficient for 2-3 people.
 This may be in an outdoor wooden cabin (complete with power and heating) or portacabin, and access to these rooms may mean negotiating a lip at the door or may be via one or two steps.

 ICT: We have a good on-site secure wifi network with internet access and we are happy to provide wifi access to visitors on request.
 We request that visitors do not use mobile phones in classrooms, corridors or areas where children are.
 Please turn phones to a silent/vibrate setting when entering the school.